Teladoc Health: Lobbying and legislation

 Teladoc Health has been involved in lobbying for legislation in several states.
 In 2015 the Texas Medical Board ruled that state physicians had to physically meet patients before remotely treating ailments or prescribing medication.
-The bill undermined Teladoc Health's business model in Texas, where it had around 2 million subscribers.
+The bill undermined Teladoc Health's business model in Texas, where it had around two million subscribers.
 Teladoc Health sued in federal court over the rule in Teladoc v.
 Texas Medical Board, arguing the bill violated antitrust laws by inflating prices and limiting the supply of health care providers in the state.
 The bill, meant to go active on June 3, 2015, was stalled while the lawsuit went through a federal appeals court, allowing Teladoc Health to continue operating in Texas in the interim.
 Teladoc voluntarily dropped the lawsuit in 2017 after Texas passed a new bill allowing for remote treatment without a prior in-person interaction, which Teladoc Health had lobbied heavily for.

 In January 2019, Teladoc Health opposed a telemedicine bill proposed by the North Dakota Board of Medicine, which required telemedicine providers to perform initial video examinations or have initial exams done by another physician.
 Proponents argued the bill protected patients, while Teladoc Health and critics argued it decreased access to healthcare in rural areas.
 The year prior, Teladoc Health had completed 1,500 virtual visits in the state.
 In May 2019, the company created a virtual care patient safety organization (PSO) dubbed the Institute for Patient Safety and Quality of Virtual Care.

-In December 2021, Teladoc along with the American Medical Association, American Hospital Association, AARP, Amazon, Walmart, and CVS formed Telehealth Access for America, a coalition pushing for the extension of telehealth policies implemented by US Congress in response to the COVID-19 pandemic.
-Subsequently, US Senators Bill Cassidy and Tammy Baldwin introduced the Health Data Use and Privacy Commission Act in February 2022, which proposes creating a commission to study modernizing health data and privacy laws.
+In December 2021, Teladoc along with the American Medical Association, American Hospital Association, AARP, Amazon, Walmart, and CVS formed Telehealth Access for America, a coalition pushing for the extension of telehealth policies implemented by U.S. Congress in response to the COVID-19 pandemic.
+Subsequently, U.S. Senators Bill Cassidy and Tammy Baldwin introduced the Health Data Use and Privacy Commission Act in February 2022, which proposes creating a commission to study modernizing health data and privacy laws.
 The proposed legislation was supported by Teladoc and organizations such as the American College of Cardiology, IBM, and the United Spinal Association.